On February 25, 2020, the Henrico County Board of Supervisors adopted the following:

 ORDINANCE – To Amend and Reordain Section 24-3 Titled “Definitions,” Section 24-12 Titled “Conditional uses permitted by special exception,” Section 24-13 Titled “Accessory uses permitted,” Section 24-13.01 Titled “Development standards and conditions for permitted uses,” Section 24-13.2 Titled “Accessory uses permitted,” Section 24-13.3 Titled “Conditional uses permitted,” Section 24-28 Titled “Principal uses permitted,” Section 24-39 Titled “Accessory uses permitted,” Section 24-94 Titled “Table of regulations,” Section 24-96 Titled “Off-street parking requirements,” and Section 24-121 Titled “Conditional zoning or zone approval” of the Code of the County of Henrico.

 This ordinance allows for short-term rentals of real estate for periods of fewer than 30 consecutive days.
 Specifically, this ordinance allows hosted short-term rentals by right in the R-0, R-0A, R-1, R-1A, R-2, R-2A, R-3, R-3A, R-4, and R-4A residential districts and A-1 agricultural district if (i) the property owner remains at the property during the rental, (ii) the short-term renters lodge in the principal dwelling, and not a guesthouse (iii) the property is on a lot with 80 feet or more of road frontage, (iv) no more than six short-term renters occupy the property during the rental, and (v) the property is used as a short-term rental no more than 60 days in a calendar year.
 For all other short-term rentals in those districts, this ordinance requires the operator of the rental to obtain a conditional use permit.
-All short-term rentals would be subject to regulations restricting other commercial uses at short-term rentals and limiting rentals to the operator’s primary residence owned by him.
-The ordinance would also limit the number of short-term renters and pets and the hours when check-in and check-out services may be offered.
-The ordinance would prohibit rentals to minors and double-booking.
-The ordinance would require provision of life-safety equipment consistent with the building code, posting of certain information within the rental, designation of adults to respond to complaints, keeping of records of short-term rentals, and provision of off-street parking.
-Finally, the ordinance would add and revise definitions related to the rental of real estate.
+All short-term rentals are subject to regulations restricting other commercial uses and limiting rentals to the operator’s primary residence.
+The ordinance also limits the number of short-term renters and pets and the hours when check-in and check-out services may be offered.
+The ordinance prohibits rentals to minors and double-booking.
+The ordinance requires provision of life-safety equipment consistent with the building code, posting of certain information within the rental, designation of adults to respond to complaints, keeping of records of short-term rentals, and provision of off-street parking.

 The Planning Commission and staff worked on this issue for over two years.
-We have held ten work sessions and three public hearings.
+The process included ten work sessions and three public hearings.
 Two bulk mailings were sent to notify interested parties: one included 275 addresses and the other 350.
-Our efforts have also been covered by the local news media.
+Our efforts were also covered by the local news media.
 The following information has been developed to help answer frequently asked questions:

 Q: When will the regulations be effective?